gumaerc-testorg/15.810-fall-2015/content/pages/assignments/_index.md

 {{< tableclose >}}

-The case reports should consist of approximately five (5) pages of text (space‐and‐a‐half, 12‐point fonts, standard margins) and should _address the_ [_Discussion Questions (PDF)_]({{< baseurl >}}/resources/mit15_810f15_discusionques).
+The case reports should consist of approximately five (5) pages of text (space‐and‐a‐half, 12‐point fonts, standard margins) and should _address the_ {{% resource_link 35a55236-576c-b6ad-09d4-e0448c1b578e "_Discussion Questions (PDF)_" %}}.
 Longer reports are _strongly_ discouraged.
 (As Pascal said: "I'm sorry I wrote you such a long letter; I didn't have time to write a short one.")
 You may refer to figures or computations that _use data from the case_.
 You are allowed, but not required, to have a small number of exhibits at the end of your report.
 Your reports must be submitted prior to the start of the class in which the case is discussed.
 The file name should include your team name and the case.
 For example, Angry\_Nerds\_Brita\_15810.pdf.

 Additional Recommendations
 --------------------------